 Since the introduction of image and text analytics in March and AI services integration in June, Power BI users have been able to leverage the latest low-code conversational AI, natural language processing and voice recognition features for their own business data and extract greater actionable insights - all without having to be experts in the data science behind it all.
 Combined with scalable compute and more sophisticated data modelling, AI is no longer an inaccessible tool for regular analysts - it's already here,

-With the 2019 Microsoft Business Application Summit announcing a set of new artificial intelligence updates for Power BI, for your convenience, we've rounded-up the top 5 best AI capabilities in Power BI that you need to start leveraging in your data analysis.
+We have rounded-up the top 5 best AI capabilities in Power BI that you need to start leveraging in your data analysis.
 Keep this page bookmarked as we update the list with Power BI's latest capabilities.

 #1 - Power BI Q&A: Natural Language Processing